 If you asked me about automating Cisco IOS/ASA/NXOS/etc tasks that I was doing manually via the CLI a few years ago, I probably would have sent you a link to this amazing XKCD, as it accurately described my experiences trying to automate network stuff:

 The problem with those newer, more robust automation tools is the learning curve can be quite steep for a traditional no-coding-knowledge network/systems technician.
-I’m not good enough with Ansible or Netmiko to write about it online, yet alone use it on production-critical stuff at my day job.
 These new tools allow you to make big changes like you’re AWS, but they also allow you to fail at scale like you’re AWS too!
-I bet many network folks out there feel the same, resulting in us sticking to the simpler stuff we know, even though we’re well aware it’s not the most efficient way to go.
+I bet many network folks out there feel the same, resulting in sticking to the simpler tools within your comfort zone, even when you’re well aware it’s not the most efficient way to go.
 So I’ll only be taking baby steps into a very tiny amount of Python today, using my good ol’ favorite tools of Excel, Notepad++, and network CLIs to automate creating a large number of VLANs.